sylvesterdas/digi-admin/README.md

 - #### Posts

-  Posts are used to generate blog posts, news articles, or any other type of content that is published over time.
+  Posts are used to generate news articles, announcements, or any other type of content that is published over time.
 All posts are layout builder enabled so you can generate unique layouts for each post using layout-building blocks, see [Layout Builder](#layout-builder) for more details.
 Posts are also draft-enabled so you can preview them before publishing them to your website, see [Draft Preview](#draft-preview) for more details.

 - #### Pages